cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 One more mega important part of the auction to remember, are the creative powers of THC.
 If you vest your THC tokens for the period of the auction - you receive 1 CYB token for each locked THC token for the duration of the auction!

 ### Can you explain what are EUL / GOL tokens?
-They are both testnet tokens.
+They are both experimental tokens needed to launch the productive equivalent.
 EUL is the testing equivalent of CYB and GOL of THC.

 ### Tell me about your distribution
 The distribution looks like this:
-There are 700 TTHC tokens (Terabytes are 12 zeros).
+There are 700 TTHC tokens (Tera are 12 zeros).
 They are broken down as per follows: (numbers are rounded)
 - 71.4% are for cyber~Auction
 - 14.3% are for GoT
 - 14.3% is allocated to cyber~Congress

-There are 1PTCYB (a petabyte is 15 zeros).
+There are 1 PTCYB (a peta is 15 zeros).
 They are broken down per following:
 - 90% for the distribution games (in other words open-sale) and for those who stake THC tokens (including cyber~ Congress)
 - 10% is a gift to Urbit, Cosmos and ETH communities

-A complete breakdown of THC and CYB by category can be viewed in the launch-kit [readme file](https://github.com/cybercongress/launch-kit/blob/0.1.0/README.md).
+A complete breakdown of THC and CYB by category can be viewed in the launch-kit [readme file](https://github.com/cybercongress/launch-kit/blob/0.1.0/README.md) and in [our whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).

 ### So is the inflation endless?
-The inflation in cyberd constantly strives to ~7%.
+The inflation in cyberd is defined by validators.

 **Gifting**
 ### I've read you have gifted other blockchain communities, why?
 The purpose of this is to help the network gain traction at the beginning.
-To increase the initial network participation.
+And to increase the initial network participation.
 This will help to increase participation and give more participants the ability to engage in the protocol.
+We chose these specific communities because they are the best communities, in our opinion, to help to form the knowledge graph and to reach the masses.

 ### What's Urbit?
 Urbit is your personal server, identity, IP address, VM (virtual machine) and an operational system.
 It is the new computer science.
 Improved and more efficient.
 At the same time, Urbit can help us to envision the initial vision of peer to peer internet.